 Always a favourite of mine on any ship, this front-facing observation lounge offers wonderful views, most notably when we were sailing towards the glaciers of Svalbard.

-We could often be found here next to the wacky carpet and artwork perusing the drinks menu and ordering a couple of tasty mocktails from the Observatory bar.
+I’m often found here next to the wacky carpet and artwork perusing the drinks menu and ordering a couple of tasty cocktails or mocktails from the Observatory bar.

-The Observatory was also another venue on the ship that featured regular live music.
+The Observatory was also another venue on the ship that featured regular live music, usually a pianist in the evenings.

 Between the outdoor deck and the Observatory is the Marquee Bar.
 This poolside bar is part inside and part outside and so a relaxing place to enjoy a drink with some fresh air, whatever the weather.

 I hope you enjoyed this tour of the Fred Olsen Balmoral.
-Parts of the ship are showing their age and the physical design is a bit dated, but there is plenty to like about this ship too.
+Parts of the ship are showing their age and the physical design is a bit dated, but there is plenty to like about this ship too, and the improvements since the refit are excellent.

 If you’re considering a trip to Norway on the Balmoral, I’m sure you’re going to have a great time.
 Thanks for reading.